Hazel: Secure and Efficient Disaggregated Storage: Design of

 A central idea we introduce at this step is that the local instance also functions as a trust gate for the infrastructure.
-It not only secures its environment but also extends trust to the rest of the storage network, relieving the tenant from this responsibility.
-The local \projectnameSpace service enforces network security and creates trust with remote \projectname instances and the Key Broker Service (KBS).
-For that, these services conduct mutual attestation between each other, as they need to ensure both sides are in the correct state.
+It not only secures its environment but also extends trust to the rest of the storage network, relieving the user from this responsibility.
+The local \projectnameSpace service enforces network security and establishes trust with remote \projectname{} instances and the Key Broker Service (KBS).
+For that, the KBS and \projectnameSpace conduct mutual attestation~\cite{menetreyAttestationMechanismsTrusted2022, chenMAGEMutualAttestation2022}, as they need to ensure that both sides are in the correct state.
+KBS can be incorporated into a cluster manager (e.g., Slurm~\cite{yooSLURMSimpleLinux2003}) or be a standalone service (e.g., CSP-based).

-Such an approach has performance advantages over the tenant attesting each agent in the network.
-As the \projectnameSpace service handles these remote attestations, it can conduct them at boot time and keep alive the already opened secure connections (e.g., TLS).
-The tenant does not need to additionally attest the KBS, and potentially tens to hundreds of devices, each taking at least several milliseconds~\cite{misonoConfidentialVMsExplained2024}.
-The connections to JBOFs can also be opened preemptively if the CSP knows it will allocate specific hosts to certain JBOFs.
-This minimizes the initialization cost of \projectname, which can reach zero in the optimal cached scenario, which is crucial for short-lived workloads affected by startup overheads, such as Function-as-a-Service (FaaS)~\cite{copikSeBSServerlessBenchmark2021}.
+Such an approach has performance advantages over the user attesting each agent in the network.
+As the \projectnameSpace service handles these remote attestations, it can perform them at boot time and keep the already-opened secure connections (e.g., TLS) alive.
+The user does not need to additionally attest the KBS, and potentially tens to hundreds of devices, each taking at least several milliseconds~\cite{misonoConfidentialVMsExplained2024}.
+Connections to JBOFs can also be opened preemptively if the CSP or cluster manager knows it will allocate specific hosts to specific JBOFs.
+This minimizes the initialization cost of \projectname, which is crucial for short-lived workloads affected by startup overheads, such as Function-as-a-Service (FaaS)~\cite{copikSeBSServerlessBenchmark2021}.